fluxninja/aperture/docs/content/guides/per-user-concurrency-limiting.md

 <CodeBlock language="bash"> aperturectl cloud blueprints apply
 --values-file=concurrency-limit-test.yaml </CodeBlock>

-For this policy, a unique token bucket is created for each user identified by their `user_id`.
-Users are permitted to make up to 10 requests in a burst before encountering concurrency limiting.
-As the bucket gradually refills with 10 requests over a span of 30 seconds, users can make a restricted number of successive requests.
+For this policy, users are permitted to make up to 10 concurrent requests in before encountering concurrency limiting.
+If additional requests are made while the maximum number of concurrent requests is already reached, Aperture will limit those new requests.

 ```mdx-code-block
   </TabItem>